-Our top tips for improving your inventory management:
+Our top tips for improving inventory management in a small business:

 8. Build a relationship with your suppliers

 Whether you’re an established business trying to thrive in a competitive industry, or a start-up wanting to hit the ground running, getting your inventory running like a well oiled machine is essential.
 From placing orders to shipping and tracking, mastering the way you manage your inventory can take your business from the year 2000 to 2020.
 The benefits?
 Increased productivity, improved use of space, and efficient use of stock.